 |Venue||:||Charles K.Kao Auditorium, Hong Kong Science Park, Shatin, New Territories, Hong Kong|

 Hybrid mode (virtual + in-person) meeting

 The official language of the Forum is English.
 There will be no simultaneous interpretation.

-Central Pharmacy Unit (CEU), Continuing Medical Education (CME), Continuing Nursing Education (CNE) and Continuing Professional Development (CPD) points will be sought from relevant professional institutions.
-Please note that points may not be transferrable to overseas accrediting organisations.
+Continuing Medical Education (CME), Continuing Nursing Education (CNE) and Central Pharmacy Unit (CEU) points will be sought from relevant professional institutions.
+Please note that points may not be transferrable to overseas accrediting organizations.